Intervention

 Some users are prone to psychological dependence no matter what substance they use.
 This can happen when there are underlying causes of addiction that are not addressed or resolved sufficiently to remove the root cause of an individual seeking to use drugs.
 When conditions like this are present, no amount of detox or maintenance dosing will help.
 Instead, the individual will need to see counseling to identify the driving forces behind their psychological dependence.

-How Dependency On Drugs Is Making It Hard For You To Quit Using
+How Dependency on Drugs Makes It Hard to Quit

 While a nightly glass of wine may not seem like a big deal, and it certainly isn’t the risky addictive behavior you would associate with an alcoholic or drug addict, this inability to relax without a drink is a true indication of having a psychological dependence.